MACLEB1903/freeCodeCamp/JavaScript-Algorithms-and-Data-Structures/Build-a-Telephone-Number-Validator/README.md

-# Build a Telephone Number Validator - a freeCodeCamp project
+# numsure - a freeCodeCamp project

 This is a Number Validator project.
 This project demonstrates real-time phone number validation using JavaScript, allowing users to check if a number matches the correct format for US, Brazil, or the Philippines with dynamic UI updates.